gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

   height: '100vh'
 }

+// use these or add your own HERE Maps credentials const hereAppCode = '0XXQyxbiCjVU7jN2URXuhg' const hereAppId = 'yATlKFDZwdLtjHzyTeCK'

-// using the reduced.day map styles, have a look at the imported hereTileLayers for more const hereReducedDay = HereTileLayer.here({
+// using the reduced.day map styles, have a look at the imported hereTileLayers for more const hereReducedDay = HereTileLayers.here({
-  appId: 'jKco7gLGf0WWlvS5n2fl',
+  appId: hereAppId,
-  appCode: 'HQnCztY23zh2xiTPCFiTMA',
+  appCode: hereAppCode,
   scheme: 'reduced.day'
 })